 have sat on various committees, including those of the Ministry of Defence, the Ministry of Justice, and the Royal College of Surgeons.

 research interests are broad, and include the doctor-patient relationship, truth-telling

 in medicine, surgical ethics, military and disaster medicine, medical education,

 publication ethics, and the ethics of end-of-life care

 My latest ethics book - "Doing Clinical Ethics" was published by Springer in 2012.
-It has recently been reviewed by the Medical Protection Society (here), the Ministry of Ethics website (here) and the London Journal of Primary care (here).
+It has been reviewed by the Medical Protection Society (here), the Ministry of Ethics website (here) and the London Journal of Primary care (here).
 A pre-publication copy of the book is available at no charge in the 'Publications' section of this website.

-In early 2013, I co-authored "Pupillage Inside Out", with Isabel McArdle, a guide to the first year of a barrister's practice.
+In 2013, I co-authored "Pupillage Inside Out", with Isabel McArdle, a guide to the first year of a barrister's practice.

-include close-up magic, chess, most sports, French
+include close-up magic (I am a proud member of the Magic Circle), chess, most sports, French

 literature, and playing the piano.